DA-MUSIC: Data-Driven DoA Estimation via Deep Augmented MUSIC Algorithm: Deep Augmented MUSIC

 \subsection{Architecture}

-The proposed deep augmented \ac{music} algorithm preserves the structure of the \ac{mb} \ac{music} while replacing certain critical aspects with \acp{nn}.
-Our neural augmentation aims to improve the crucial step of estimating the noise and signal subspaces from the empirical covariance, and the translation of the \ac{music} spectrum \eqref{eqn:Spectrum} into \acp{doa} via peak finding.
-By doing so, the proposed augmented \ac{music} is not constrained by the additional model assumptions imposed in the derivation of \ac{music} in Subsection~\ref{ssec:music}, and can, for example, learn to successfully localize coherent signals.
-This section discusses the overall architecture, while the details of the \acp{nn} used in our experimental study are in Section~\ref{sec:sims}.
+The proposed \ac{damusic} algorithm preserves the structure of the \ac{mb} \ac{music} while replacing certain critical aspects with \acp{nn}.
+Our neural augmentations aim to improve the crucial steps of estimating the noise and signal subspaces from the empirical covariance and the translation of the spatial spectrum into \acp{doa} via peak finding.
+By doing so, \ac{damusic} is not constrained by the additional model assumptions imposed in the derivation of \ac{music}, and can, as we will show, e.g. learn to successfully localize coherent signals.
+To present the architecture of \ac{damusic}, we commence with the simple case where the number of sources $D$ is known, and then show how its estimation is incorporated.
+Details of the \acp{nn} used in our experimental study are reported in Section~\ref{sec:numEvals}.

-The augmentation architecture, outlined in Fig.~\ref{fig:bdAugMUSIC}, implements the estimation of the noise and signal subspaces in a learned fashion by correlating the measurements of the individual array elements with each other and their different time instances utilizing a \ac{rnn}.
-Since the observations take complex values, as a pre-processing step, the real and imaginary parts of $\gmat{X}$ are stacked to form a real valued input.
-The output $\gmat{\Tilde{K}}$, referred to as a pseudo covariance matrix, acts similarly to the covariance matrix of \ac{mb} \ac{music}.
-However, as its computation is learned from data, it is not constrained to be the empirical covariance.
-The \ac{evd} of $\gmat{\Tilde{K}}$ enables the augmented \ac{music} algorithm to categorize the noise and signal subspace in the same way as the original \ac{music}.